Optimize provisioned throughput cost in Azure Cosmos DB

 Design smaller items for higher throughput

 The request charge or the request processing cost of a given operation is directly correlated to the size of the item.
-Operations on large items will cost more than operations on smaller items.
+Operations on large items cost more than operations on smaller items.

 Data access patterns

-It is always a good practice to logically separate your data into logical categories based on how frequently you access the data.
+It's always a good practice to logically separate your data into logical categories based on how frequently you access the data.
 By categorizing it as hot, medium, or cold data you can fine-tune the storage consumed and the throughput required.
 Depending on the frequency of access, you can place the data into separate containers (for example, tables, graphs, and collections) and fine-tune the provisioned throughput on them to accommodate to the needs of that segment of data.

-Furthermore, if you're using Azure Cosmos DB, and you know you are not going to search by certain data values or will rarely access them, you should store the compressed values of these attributes.
+Furthermore, if you're using Azure Cosmos DB, and you know you aren't going to search by certain data values or will rarely access them, you should store the compressed values of these attributes.
 With this method you save on storage space, index space, and provisioned throughput and result in lower costs.

 Optimize by changing indexing policy

 By default, Azure Cosmos DB automatically indexes every property of every record.
 This is intended to ease development and ensure excellent performance across many different types of ad hoc queries.
-If you have large records with thousands of properties, paying the throughput cost for indexing every property may not be useful, especially if you only query against 10 or 20 of those properties.
+If you have large records with thousands of properties, paying the throughput cost for indexing every property might not be useful, especially if you only query against 10 or 20 of those properties.
 As you get closer to getting a handle on your specific workload, our guidance is to tune your index policy.
 Full details on Azure Cosmos DB indexing policy can be found here.

-Monitoring provisioned and consumed throughput
+Monitor provisioned and consumed throughput

 Monitor request units in the Azure portal